Onemind-Services-LLC/kubernetes-json-schema/README.md

 # Kubernetes JSON Schemas

-While exploring tooling for Kubernetes I had need for schemas to describe the definition files, and went looking for something that didn't require either `kubectl` or similar installed or even a working Kubernetes installation.

-It turns out that the [OpenAPI](https://www.openapis.org/) specification contain this information, but not in a particularly usable format for tools which might just want a raw [JSON Schema](http://json-schema.org/).

 This repository contains a set of schemas for most recent Kubernetes versions.
 For each specified Kubernetes versions you should find four different flavours: